 Cornelius Nursery at Christmas, a Visual Wonderland!

-During the Christmas season it was when I first showed my parents the store and nursery.
+During the Christmas season, it was when I first showed my parents the store and nursery.
 Their faces were suddenly lit up with smiles and amazement.
 It was much like a child staring at a glass counter filled with luscious choices of colorful penny candy and holding a small fistful of pennies which could be spent.
-Anyone remember penny candy?
+Does anyone remember penny candy?
 (Smile)

 Cornelius Nursery becomes a wonderland of sorts during Christmas.
 One year my husband and I went there to get inspirations for a fireplace mantle in our home.
 We exited the store with supplies with which to decorate our mantle.
 I also snapped many photos at that time.
 You readers can get a sense of how this glorious wonderland appears at this festive time of year.
 Enjoy!